Real Estate16 min read

 Disclaimer vs. Disclosure Statement:

-• Disclaimer Statement: Seller has never occupied property, makes no disclosures
+• Disclaimer Statement: Seller has never occupied the property and makes no disclosures

-• Disclosure Statement: Identifies items, working order status, known defects
+• Disclosure Statement: Identifies items, working-order status, and known defects

 Oklahoma Contract Forms